 The assistance to port authority employees is a cash grant, up to $1,000 depending on need, and is often that much needed first-dollar help while he/she is scrambling to provide for his/her family in terms of food, clothing, shelter, etc., prior to receiving other aid, insurance adjustments, etc.

 Remarking on the benefits of AAPA's relief fund following the devastation at his port 15 years ago, now-retired Port of New Orleans President and CEO Gary LaGrange said, “The benefit of AAPA’s relief fund was immeasurable.
 It helped many at a time when there was no relief fund in place and bridged the gap for employees until help could arrive.”

 Donations to AAPA’s Foundation for Seaports of the Americas can be made by contacting AAPA Director of Finance and Grants Management Maranda Jones-Andersonat email@example.com.
 The foundation is a 501(c) (3) organization, therefore, donations are tax deductible as charitable contributions.
 100% of your donations will go to assist port authority employees.

-Hurricane Laura's aftermath is currently being felt along the Gulf Coast border of southeast Texas and southwest Louisiana.
+The aftermath of the 2020 Atlantic hurricane season is currently being felt along the U.S. Gulf Coast.
 AAPA has been in contact with port directors in the impacted areas, and has offered to help facilitate any assistance their port may need, as well as help for their employees that have suffered catastrophic losses.